pimcore/pimcore/doc/Development_Documentation/03_Documents/01_Editables/12_Relation_(Many-To-One).md

-# Href Editable
+# Relation (Many-To-One) Editable

 ## General

-Href provides the functionality to create a reference to an other element in Pimcore (document, asset, object).
+The relation editable provides the functionality to create a reference to an other element in Pimcore (document, asset, object).
-In frontend-mode the href returns the path of the linked element.
+In frontend-mode this editable returns the path of the linked element.

 ## Configuration